Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Campaign Types

-This tool will allow you to send out one or multiple emails to selected users.
-Choose email templates from our library of system templates, your organization's custom templates, or a bit of both.
+Email Campaign | This tool allows you to send one or multiple emails to selected users.
+You can choose email templates from our library of system templates, your organization's custom templates, or a combination of both.
+These emails can be sent to users randomly during a specified time span or all at once. |

-Examples: Parking lot, Breakroom, or another high traffic location.
+Examples: Parking lot, Breakroom, or another high-traffic location. |

-Email Template Types
+Template Types

 Link Click

-This campaign type will send an email that prompts the recipient to click a link.
+- This campaign type will send an email that prompts the recipient to click a link.

 The user's action will be recorded upon clicking the link or previewing the link long enough for the tracking script to run.
-Upon performing one of these actions the user will see an education landing page.
+Upon performing one of these actions, the user will see an education landing page.

 Form Submit

-Campaigns of this type will ask the recipient to fill out a form with their information (we do not retain this data).
+- Campaigns of this type will ask the recipient to fill out a form with their information (we do not retain this data).
+If they submit the form, the user's action will be recorded, and the Education Landing Page will open in a separate browser tab.

 Attachment